 What I'm wondering myself is: How can what has been put in place thus far serve to inspire the adventuresome garbage Warrior-style greenhouse that, Hunza-like, can convert pure waste to pure energy?

-Nor has there been a concerted effort to implement methane generation, Arconaut Brendan Siegl reminded me, so as to use the lagoon waste as a power source for foundry and kilns.
-Surely such a system <http://www.jcgep.org/about.html> is one that will save a great deal of money, yes?
+Nor has there been a concerted effort to implement methane generation, Arconaut Brendan Siegl reminded me, so as to use lagoon waste as a power source for foundry and kilns.
+One wonders if such a system <http://www.jcgep.org/about.html> save Arcosanti a great deal of money?

 Still, it's gratifying to see the dedication and extraordinary effort of inspired energies like those of Mary Hoadley applied to some of the tasks of resource reclamation.
-Such energy does help to mobilize collective will on behalf of this planet all humanity must learn to share.
-(Speaking of which, BTW, there was a timely seminar on June 21 about the related, equally fundamental concern of community agriculture: <https://living-future.org/events/urban-agriculture-and-community-farm-systems>)
+Such energy does help to mobilize collective will on behalf of this planet, this place called Earth which all humanity must learn to share.

 I myself have an affirmative bias about waste management: I serve on a Regional Resource Advisory Committee in the Central Kootenay Regional District of BC where there's now a Zero Waste policy so I am totally in favor of people being willing to help manifest some sort of Garbage Warrior mentality - which can been seen happening in a variety of ways as the articles below indicate.
 More power to such happening...